• Skip to primary navigation

 Filipino dessert Bibingka slices on a green plate

-Before starting to mix the ingredients for the Bibingka, preheat the oven to 350F and grease the 13x9 inch pan.
+Before mixing the ingredients for the bibingka recipe, preheat the oven to 350°F and grease the 13x9-inch pan.

-In a large bowl mix together the cream cheese and sugar until creamy:
+In a large bowl, mix the cream cheese and sugar until it's creamy.

 mixed ingredients of bibingka recipe mixed with a hand beater on a clear bowl